xyproto/sdl2-examples/README.md

 "hello world" for SDL2 for various programming languages.

-Each sample creates a window and displays a picture, then waits two seconds and quits.
+Each sample creates a window, displays an image, then waits two seconds and quits.

 Requirements
 ------------